ArvindReddySheelam/Git-Clone/README.md

 1. Fork the repository

-2. Create a new branch for your feature (git checkout -b feature/AmazingFeature)
+2. Create a new branch for your feature git checkout -b feature

-3. Commit your changes (git commit -m 'Add some AmazingFeature')
+3. Commit your changes git commit -m 'Add some AdvancedFeature'

-4. Push to the branch (git push origin feature/AmazingFeature)
+4. Push to the branch git push origin feature/AdvancedFeature

 5. Open a Pull Request